Skip to main content

 <name>dremio.azure.clientSecret</name>

-<description>The client secret of the Azure application used for Azure Active Directory</description>
+<description>The Application (client) secret of the Azure application used to secure access to Azure Storage</description>

 <value>Azure Key Vault secret URI with prefix (in 24.1+ and later versions) or CLIENT_SECRET</value>